enso-org/enso/README.md

 # Enso Source Code

+If you want to start _using_ Enso, please see the download links in the [getting started](#getting-started) section above.
+Alternatively you can get the IDE [here](https://github.com/enso-org/ide/releases) and the language itself [here](https://github.com/enso-org/enso-/releases).
+This section is intended for people interested in contributing to the development of Enso.

 Enso is a community-driven open source project which is, and will always be, open and free to use.
 Join us, help us to build it, and spread the word!